andreagrondal/flabberFerdig/README.md

 ## Usage

-In the backend project, you need to take in your own OpenAI API key, where it says "YOUR API KEY HERE".
-Also, the server is running on your IP address, so when you run the backend file, you will get three different addresses.
+If your backend is running correctly.
 It will look something like this:
 ```bash
 * Running on all addresses (0.0.0.0)
 * Running on http://127.0.0.1:4040
 * Running on http://10.111.80.161:4040
 ```
-You will copy the last IP address from 10.111.80.161:4040.
+You will copy the third IP address from after HTTP://.
+In this case that means 10.111.80.161:4040.
 (NB!
-These numbers will differ from which IP adress you are on)
+These numbers will differ from which IP adress you are on.
+So on your computer make sure to copy the THIRD IP address)

 After copying these numbers and making sure your server is running, we move over to the React Native project.

+### Move to frontend in VScode
-You are now in the React Native project and will open: src folder -> screens -> GenererDagsplan.js In the GenererDagsplan.js file, you will see this code at the start:
+You are now in the React Native project and will open these folders which you can find on the left side: src  -> screens -> GenererDagsplan.js
+In the GenererDagsplan.js file, you will see this code at the start:

 ```python